daviddechaux/Kingmaker/readme.md

 - Add a calendar (or something that display date)
 - Add link to the github
 - Add link to the deviant-art map creator's page
-- Load default map from web

 Maybe :
-- Put js pluggins in local (usefull in plane)
 - Manage dynamically elements categories.
+- Load default map from web
+- Possibility to choose map (use the kingmaker video-game map ?)

 Done :
 - Load file